HackMemphis/HM-Planning/introduction.md

 Goal (Needs Work)
 ====

-* Bring Memphis area geeks with various technical skills together to work on new or existing projects.
+To bring together tech communities to develop hardware and software projects in Memphis.

-Potential Tag Line (Needs Work)
+Tag Line
 ====

-`Collaborhacking in Memphis` - Bringing various technical skills together to create awesome projects.
+Bringing together tech communities to develop hardware and software projects in Memphis.

-Elevator Pitch (Needs Work)
+Elevator Pitch
 ===

-HackMemphis.com is a (weekend/day) long event for developers in the Memphis to meet at a location to present their existing project ideas (if they have any).
+Hack Memphis is organizing hack events in the Memphis area.
+Our goal is to bring together tech communities to develop hardware and software projects in Memphis.